Dmytro Firtash: Detention on Spanish and American orders, 2016

 On 21 February 2017, a few minutes after the announcement of the High Court's decision, Austrian police detained Firtash at the courthouse on the basis of an EU arrest warrant issued by Spain.
 The Spanish warrant was issued as part of an investigation into money laundering.
 The prosecutor's office in Vienna detained Firtash for 48 hours to determine its course of action.

 On 23 February 2017 Firtash was released from custody on the €125 million bail deposited in 2014.
 However, that same day he was arrested and held in custody in connection with the U.S. extradition request.

 On 24 February, Vienna Regional Court dismissed the Vienna prosecutor's application to impose provisional detention pending surrender regarding the U.S. extradition case.
 The question where Firtash was to be extradited – to Spain or the United States – is in the jurisdiction of the Minister of Justice of Austria, Wolfgang Brandstetter.

 In early September 2017, Yevhen Yenin, Deputy Prosecutor General of Ukraine, noted that Firtash's return to Ukraine was "an unrealistic event".
 Proceedings to hear extradition cases from the United States and Spain would be lengthy.
 Yenin also noted, "there is a political side to the case.
 If we consider the level of Firtash's defense, it includes Austria's former justice minister."

 In September 2017, anti-corruption groups including Human Rights Watch, proposed that Firtash be placed on the Magnitsky List and sanctioned by the United States government.

 On 19 December 2017, Vienna's Higher Regional Court cited insufficient documentation linking Firtash to alleged money laundering and organized crime: it decided against extraditing Firtash from Austria to Spain.

+UK sanctions

+The UK government has imposed sanctions on Ukrainian oligarch Dmytro Firtash, Angolan billionaire Isabel dos Santos, and Latvian politician Aivars Lembergs as part of an anti-corruption initiative targeting global corruption and "dirty money".
+The sanctions include freezing their assets, with Firtash being accused of laundering hundreds of millions of pounds from Ukraine and investing the proceeds in UK property.
+His wife, Lada Firtash, has also been sanctioned for allegedly profiting from his corruption and holding UK assets on his behalf.
+Representatives of Firtash strongly criticized the decision.

 Personal life

-Firtash was married to his first wife Ludmila Grabovetskaya (Людмила Грабовецька) and they have a daughter Ivanna (Іванна) (b.
+Firtash was married to his first wife Liudmila Grabovetskaya (Людмила Грабовецька) and they have a daughter Ivanna (Іванна) (b.
 1988).